cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 Revocation registries for credentials are not covered under the scope of this ADR.
 This topic is discussed separately in [ADR 007: **Revocation registry**](adr-007-revocation-registry.md) as there is ongoing research by the cheqd project on how to improve the privacy and scalability of credential revocations.

-Schema and Credential definition have been moved to another ADR.
+Schemas and Credential Definitions are also not covered under the scope of this ADR as there are ongoing discussions on how to implement this in a W3C-com

 ## Decision